Email Tone Checker: Why Tone Matters More Than You Think

 This gap between intended and received tone is the central problem.
 Studies on workplace communication consistently show that people overestimate how accurately their email tone is conveyed.
 Writers tend to assume their emails sound warmer and more positive than readers actually perceive them to be.

-Brevity makes this worse.
+Brevity makes tone problems worse.
 Short emails — the ones we dash off quickly — are the most prone to tonal misreading.
 A three-line reply with no greeting and no closing can read as curt even if the writer was simply being efficient.
-"Noted." is a complete sentence that can mean anything from genuine acknowledgment to barely concealed irritation.

 The Real Cost of Bad Tone at Work